digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/upgrading.rst

 The configuration of the sequencer client has been updated to accommodate multiple sequencers and their endpoints: method ``addConnection`` has been renamed to ``addEndpoints`` to better reflect the fact that it modifies an endpoint for the sequencer.

-Hence, command to add a new sequencer connection to the mediator would be changed to:
+Hence, the command to add a new sequencer connection to the mediator would be changed to:

 .. code:: bash